Victor Talking Machine Company: Acoustical recording era (1901–1925)

-Electrical recording era (1925–present)
+Electrical recording era and acquisition by RCA (1925–1929)

-The advent of radio as a home entertainment medium in the early 1920s presented Victor and the entire record industry with new challenges.
-Not only was music becoming available over the air free of charge, but a live broadcast made using a high-quality microphone and heard over a high-quality receiver provided clearer, more "natural" sound than a contemporary record.
-After much resistance from executives in Victor's highest echelons, the company switched from the acoustical or mechanical method of recording to the new microphone-based electrical system developed by Western Electric in 1925.
-Victor called its version of the improved fidelity recording process "Orthophonic", and sold a new line of phonographs called "Orthophonic Victrolas", scientifically designed by Western Electric to play these new records.
-Victor's first electrical recordings, issued in early 1925 were not advertised as such; in order to create an extensive catalog of the new records to satisfy anticipated demand, and to allow dealers time to liquidate their stocks of old-style Victrolas, Victor and its longtime rival, Columbia Records, agreed to keep electrical recording secret until the autumn of 1925.
-Then, with the company's largest advertising campaign to date, Victor publicly announced the new technology and introduced its new records and the Orthophonic Victrolas on November 2, 1925, dubbed "Victor Day".
+In the early 1920s, the advent of radio as a home entertainment medium presented Victor and the entire record industry with new challenges.
+Not only was music becoming available over the air free of charge, but live radio broadcasts using high-quality microphones and heard over amplified receivers provided sound that was startlingly more clear and realistic than any contemporary phonograph record.
+Eldridge Johnson and Victor's senior executives were initially dismissive of the encroachments of radio, but after plummeting sales and their apathy and resistance of radio and electrical recording brought the company to the brink of bankruptcy in 1925, Victor switched from the acoustical or mechanical method of recording to the new microphone-based electrical system developed by Western Electric.
+Victor called its version of the improved fidelity recording process "Orthophonic", and marketed a new line of phonographs referred to as "Orthophonic Victrolas", scientifically developed by Western Electric to play these new records.
+Victor's first electrical recordings, issued in the spring of 1925 were not advertised as such; in order to create an extensive catalog of records made by the new process to satisfy anticipated demand, and to allow dealers time to liquidate their stocks of old-style Victrolas, Victor and its longtime rival, Columbia Records, agreed to keep electrical recording secret until the autumn of 1925.
+Then, with the company's largest advertising campaign to date, Victor publicly announced the new technology and introduced its new records and the Orthophonic Victrola on November 2, 1925, dubbed "Victor Day".

 Victor's first commercial electrical recording was made at the company's Camden, New Jersey studios on February 26, 1925.
 A group of eight popular Victor artists, Billy Murray, Frank Banta, Henry Burr, Albert Campbell, Frank Croxton, John Meyer, Monroe Silver, and Rudy Wiedoeft gathered to record "A Miniature Concert".
 Several takes were recorded by the old acoustical process, then additional takes were recorded electrically for test purposes.
 The electrical recordings turned out well, and Victor issued the results that summer as the two sides of twelve inch 78 rpm disc, Victor 35753.
-Victor's first electrical recording to be issued was Victor 19626, a ten-inch record consisting of two numbers recorded on March 16, 1925, from the University of Pennsylvania's thirty-seventh annual production of the Mask and Wig Club, issued in April, 1925.
-On March 21, 1925, Victor recorded its first electrical Red Seal disc, twelve inch 6502 by pianist Alfred Cortot, of works by Chopin and Schubert.
+Victor's first electrical recording to be issued was Victor 19626, a ten-inch record, directed by Nathaniel Shilkret, consisting of two numbers recorded on March 16, 1925, from the University of Pennsylvania's thirty-seventh annual production of the Mask and Wig Club, released in April, 1925.
+On March 21, 1925, Victor recorded its first electrical Red Seal disc, twelve inch 6502 by French pianist Alfred Cortot, of works by Chopin and Schubert.